Sizes of Internal Doors

 Panel Internal Doors

-Panel doors can be made out of timber sheets set into a timber frame structure or by fixing pressed hardboard sheets onto the frame of the door itself.
+These doors can be constructed from timber sheets within a timber frame or by affixing pressed hardboard sheets onto the door frame.

 Panel door